Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 NVIDIA has announced world-record DeepSeek-R1 inference performance at NVIDIA GTC 2025.
 A single NVIDIA DGX system with eight NVIDIA Blackwell GPUs can achieve over 250 tokens per second per user or a maximum throughput of over 30,000 tokens per second on the massive, state-of-the-art 671 billion parameter DeepSeek-R1 model.
 [NVIDIA Blackwell Delivers World-Record DeepSeek-R1 Inference Performance](https://developer.nvidia.com/blog/nvidia-blackwell-delivers-world-record-deepseek-r1-inference-performance/)

-In this blog, we share the configurations and procedures about how to reproduce the number on both B200 and H200 with Pytorch workflow.
+In this blog, we share the configurations and procedures about how to reproduce the number on both B200 and H200 with PyTorch workflow.

 ## Prerequisites: Install TensorRT-LLM and download models

-This section can be skippped if you already have TensoroRT-LLM installed and the already downloaded the DeepSeek R1 model checkpoint.
+This section can be skipped if you already have TensorRT-LLM installed and have already downloaded the DeepSeek R1 model checkpoint.

 #### 1. Download TensorRT-LLM

-**You can also find more comprehenstive instructions to install TensorRT-LLM in this [TensorRT-LLM installation guide](https://nvidia.github.io/TensorRT-LLM/installation/build-from-source-linux.html), seek to that guide for common issue if you meet any one here.**
+**You can also find more comprehensive instructions to install TensorRT-LLM in this [TensorRT-LLM installation guide](https://nvidia.github.io/TensorRT-LLM/installation/build-from-source-linux.html), refer to that guide for common issues if you encounter any here.**

 ``` bash
 # Prerequisites